Retinal Mesh Optoelectronics

 Visual sense is vital for all of us.
 Blindness has severe negative psychological, social, and economical consequences, and degeneration of photoreceptors is a leading cause of it.
 Photovoltaic retina implants are the current electronic solution to restore vision loss due to photoreceptor degeneration.

-Challenges of Current Solutions
+Challenges with Current Solutions

 Since the state-of-the-art implants are based on photodiodes, they face challenges in terms of: